nqanh/affordance-net/README.md

 1. We train AffordanceNet on [IIT-AFF dataset](https://sites.google.com/site/iitaffdataset/)
 	- We need to format IIT-AFF dataset as in Pascal-VOC dataset for training.
 	- For your convinience, we did it for you.
-Just download [this file](https://drive.google.com/file/d/0Bx3H_TbKFPCjV09MbkxGX0k1ZEU/view?usp=sharing) and extract it into your `$AffordanceNet_ROOT` folder.
+Just download this file ([Google Drive](https://drive.google.com/file/d/0Bx3H_TbKFPCjV09MbkxGX0k1ZEU/view?usp=sharing), [One Drive](https://studenthcmusedu-my.sharepoint.com/:u:/g/personal/nqanh_mso_hcmus_edu_vn/ETD6q64-L1lCgtNEryA42NwBNM9vNoyE8QyxAYzgt8NqnA?e=uRCxPg)) and extract it into your `$AffordanceNet_ROOT` folder.
 	- The extracted folder should contain three sub-folders: `$AffordanceNet_ROOT/data/cache`, `$AffordanceNet_ROOT/data/imagenet_models`, and `$AffordanceNet_ROOT/data/VOCdevkit2012` .

 2. Train AffordanceNet: